** For information on getting started with the Dribl app please look here. **

 • Confirm the result with the referee and opposition manager

-• Check any Yellow/Red cards have been entered properly (and against the correct players)
+• Check any Yellow/Red cards have been entered properly and are against the correct players

 • Enter the final score (in the Recorder section for the match) in the Dribl app and save it